 Neutral Grip Pull Up For A Strong Upper Back

-A neutral grip pull up is a great skill for developing the strength and size of your upper back and biceps.
-It will also help you improve your shoulder extension.
+A neutral grip pull up is a great pulling exercise for your upper body.
+It will help you develop the strength and size of your upper back and biceps.

 This is the most common version of a pull up usually called standard, regular, or simply just pull up.